-There are no data from the use of irinotecan in pregnant women.
-Irinotecan has been shown to be embryotoxic and teratogenic in animals.
+There are limited data from the use of irinotecan in pregnant women.
+Irinotecan has been shown to be embryotoxic and teratogenic in animals (see section 5.3).
 Therefore, based on results from animal studies and the mechanism of action of irinotecan, irinotecan should not be used during pregnancy unless clearly necessary.